 Stan, the plucky homegrown streaming service appeared seemingly from nowhere.
 Ever since, the platform has tried to establish dominance in what is rapidly becoming a crowded entertainment marketplace.
 How does it stack up against Foxtel Now?
 We put them head-to-head.

 The Stan TV streaming service launched back in January 2015, after a short period of hype.
 It gave no reason as to why it has such a bizarre name beyond brand spokesman, Rebel Wilson, confirming that “It’s not named after the Eminem song, I checked.”
 Go figure.

 Foxtel Now is Foxtel’s answer to the problem of their service needing a hardware installation.
 It lets subscribers watch content from a wide range of channels, direct to their TV, without the trouble of installing a set-top box or satellite dish.
 Cheaper than your usual Foxtel install, how does it stack up against Australia’s own SVOD contender?

 What do Stan and Foxtel Now Have to Offer?

 If you’re buying into an all-you-can-eat streaming package, what you’re really interested in is the content and the price.
 The quality of exclusive shows and movies is about equal, although Foxtel Now gains favour with exclusive access to HBO shows, as well as live streaming sports (though Stan is about to change that with its own sports venture).
 The downside is the additional cost for premium channel packs.
 While the starting price is $25/month, if you add everything together, it ends up costing $104/month.
 This is great if you’re continually after on-screen entertainment, but if you’re just after casual watching, the price feels a bit steep.

 On the other hand, Stan gives you movies and TV for just $10/month in SD — HD costs $14/month.
 And while Foxtel has significantly more content available at the same starting price point, Stan has the edge in offering value for money through a simple flat monthly cost.
 All in all, both streaming TV deals are pretty appealing.
-Stan also offers a Premium Plan for $17/month that allows you to watch titles in 4K Ultra HD.
+Stan also offers a Premium Plan for $19/month that allows you to watch titles in 4K Ultra HD.